AlmasB/FXGL/README.md

 It also takes care of the common boilerplate code, so it can be used for fast prototyping.
 For larger projects the library may not be as suitable, whereas advanced programmers will probably want to work with JavaFX directly.
-If you have a use case (feature) that FXGL doesn't cover, drop me an email stating the use case and what you have already tried.
+If you have a use case (feature) that FXGL doesn't cover, raise an issue, carefully describing the use case.

 ## Prerequisites
 Oracle JDK 1.8.0_40+